Is your turtle losing color? Most of the time this is not only normal but natural. And sometimes it is the result of a few big, big mistakes!

 The easiest way to ensure that your turtle receives enough UV light is to:

 - Keep your UV light on for 8 to 12 hours a day.
 Not 2 hours.
 Not 4.
-8 to 12 hours.
+It is essential that your turtle gets 8 to 12 hours of light a day.
 UV light bulbs are far, far less powerful compared to good old natural sunshine.
 You’ll need to keep them on during much of the day to not only mimic the natural rhythm of the sun but also to make sure your turtle is getting enough UV light.

 And the easiest way to ensure that your turtle receives enough nutrition is to: